endjin/Endjin.RecommendedPractices.Bicep/modules/general/app-insights/README.md

 ## Description

-Creates an Azure Application Insights instance, backed by an existing Log Analytics workspace for data ingestion.
+Deploys or updates an [Application Insights](https://learn.microsoft.com/en-us/azure/azure-monitor/app/app-insights-overview) resource backed by an existing Log Analytics workspace for data ingestion.

+If the resource is expected to already exist, the `useExisting` flag should be used.
+This will return the details of the resource without modifying it, but fail if the resource does not exist.

 ## Parameters